 Announced "as if" last year Google Play management is finally, officially in Beta.
 Deploy and manage apps and extensions across the enterprise, customize browser management and enable Chrome sync to ensure an optimal user experience and high levels of user productivty

 With Managed Google Play access IT and Apps Admins can deploy public (and custom) Android Apps as well as allow users access to their apps through their personal accounts.
 The same goes for Chrome extensions, you can deploy custom and public Chrome extensions to user's Chrome browser sign-ins.
-For example, we push RingCentral for Google to our users to add Unified Communications to G Suite Business.
+For example, we push RingCentral for Google to our users to add Unified Communications to Google Workspace ( G Suite) Business.

 All in all there are over 100 policies available to apps admins that provide managed control of content, bookmarks, cookies and more across any device running Google's Chrome browser.